Carl Koller

 He confirmed the effect in experiments on himself and his colleagues, noting a brief burning followed by marked reduction of sensation and reflexes within minutes, with pupillary changes occurring later but with preserved light reaction.

-August Ritter von Reuss, authorised Koller to begin using cocaine clinically following his early successful experimentation.
-On September 11, 1884, von Reuss performed a cataract operation on a cocaine-anaesthetised eye, marking the transition from laboratory experimentation to clinical practice. von
+August Ritter von Reuss authorised Koller to begin clinical use of cocaine following successful laboratory and early patient testing.
+On September 11, 1884, von Reuss performed a cataract operation on a cocaine-anaesthetised eye, marking the transition from laboratory experimentation to clinical practice.

 September 15, 1884 (Heidelberg): Koller was unable not attend the Ophthalmological Society meeting in person, and arranged for Josef Brettauer to present his work as a preliminary communication